krrm1/arabcodingteam-garages/README.md

 ``` made by ``` https://discord.gg/CjsU4ZSmWT

 ```
-remake it for new qb-core with qb-menu and oxmysql support
+fix it for new qb-core with qb-menu and oxmysql support
 ```